-In the reviews below, we share the products we feel are the best for breaking down pet stains, with a special emphasis on removing urine odors, so that you can buy a cleaner that will actually work rather than one that will just highlight your dog’s favorite targets.
+In the reviews below, we share the products we feel are the best pet urine carpet cleaners, with a special emphasis on removing urine odors, so that you can buy a cleaner that will actually work rather than one that will just highlight your dog’s favorite targets.

 |Best Value||Simple Solution||

 |Rocco & Roxie||